aequinn/game-snake/README.md

 ## Project Background

 This is a simple game based on the classic arcade game Snake.
-It was seeded from a course on [Srimba](https://scrimba.com/learn/snakegame) by [Ania Kubow](https://twitter.com/ania_kubow)
+It was inspired from a course on [Srimba](https://scrimba.com/learn/snakegame) by [Ania Kubow](https://twitter.com/ania_kubow).
+After going through it I decided to take what I learned and start from scratch doing a design and coding from scratch to get more practice.

 ## How it was built